Chapter 19:

 Darius put his hands up.
 The mop slid back in the carrying binds.
 He turned the cart without so much as another glance.

-An alley at the side of the building contained several car paths that went to underground parking lots.
+A side alley contained several car paths to underground parking lots.
 A pedestrian path outlined in blue led to the maintenance entrance.
-An inconspicuous metal door with a slot to fit his key card.
+An inconspicuous metal door with a key card slot.
 It opened to a storage room with cleaning supplies.
-A chart on the wall matched names with floors, sometimes rooms or offices.
+A chart on the wall matched names with floors, rooms, and offices.

-Coughing came from a dirty back office that smelled like stale cigarette smoke and moldy rice, “Hey, who are you?
+A fat supervisor coughed in his dirty back office that smelt like stale cigarette smoke and moldy rice, “Hey, who are you?
 How did you get in here?
 Explain yourself before I call the police buddy!”

 Fortune favored the bold so Darius stepped into the office, “I got a call to come in today sir.
 The key worked.”

-A fat dragon rolled about the desk.
+The dragon rolled about the desk.
 Scales pushed at his blue-collar shirt.
 Beady eyes peered from thick glasses.
 Three large cigarettes hung from nicotine-stained scales.
-The dragon huffed a large breath through each one in turn.
+The dragon huffed a large breath through each smoke in turn.

 “Wide Goldfield.
 I was hired online.
 I think it was for a temporary assignment.
 I mostly do gig work.
 Maybe you didn’t get the record?
 Floor fourteen ring a bell?”